Here are some of the most commonly asked questions:

 What kinds of jobs are available in this field?

-We recommend that students who are looking for full-time employment in graphic design first consider the two-year Communication Design degree.
+We recommend that students who are looking for full-time employment in graphic design first consider the two-year Graphic Design degree.
 The Multimedia certificate was originally envisioned as a way for graphic designers to add new skills to their repertoire, and is very popular with working professionals who are looking to move up in their careers.
 Employers in this area are seeking to promote themselves through visual means.

 What does NOVA offer if I want to concentrate on sound for multimedia?